DavidHickman/tnris.org/content/markdown/news/2016-04-11-robert-ballard-discoverer-titanic-wreck-keynote-2016-gis-forum.md

 author: Texas GIS Forum
 mainimage: static/images/texas-gis-forum/2016/ballard_main.jpg
 thumbnail: static/images/texas-gis-forum/2016/ballard_headshot_th.jpg
-thumbalt: Sample of new the Texas Parks and Wildlife Aerial Imagery
+thumbalt: Headshot of Robert Ballard
 abstract:
     Professor of Oceanography, Robert Ballard, who discovered the final resting place of the Titanic and many other shipwrecks, will be a keynote at this year's GIS Forum.
 tags: keynote, forum, robert ballard, titanic, oceanography